Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 <img src="media/commentform.png" alt="comments form">

-- Comments section for users who are not logged in.
-The form to input data does not display, instead they are given a link to follow to sign in.
+- Comments section for users who are not logged in will not diplay the form to input.
+Instead they are given a link to follow to sign in.

 <img src="media/commentssection.png" alt="comments">

-- Edit and delete buttons to allow site user to update and delete their own comments
+- Edit and delete buttons to allow site user to update and delete their own comments only.

 <img src="media/editdelete.png" alt="edit and delete buttons">